-The values that you specify for the BUFFERPOOL, DS_TOTAL_MEMORY, LOGBUFF, and PHYSBUFF configuration parameters depend on the type of applications that you are using (OLTP or DSS) and the page size.
+The values that you specify for the BUFFERPOOL, DS\TOTAL\MEMORY, LOGBUFF, and PHYSBUFF configuration parameters depend on the type of applications that you are using (OLTP or DSS) and the page size.

-Table 4-2 lists recommended settings for these parameters or guidelines for setting the parameters.
+Table 4-2 lists suggested settings for these parameters or guidelines for setting the parameters.

-For information about estimating the size of the resident portion of shared memory, see "Estimating the size of the resident portion of shared memory" on page 4-3.
+For information about estimating the size of the resident portion of shared memory, see "Estimating the size of the resident portion of shared memory" on page 4-4.
 This calculation includes figuring the size of the buffer pool, logical-log buffer, physical-log buffer, and lock table.